xavcochran/bracket-cli/README.md

 # Overview

-The Cookly CLI tool helps to automate the process of creating infrastucture, connecting to and provisioning EC2 instances, and connecting to databases to run queries.
+The Bracket CLI tool helps to automate the process of creating infrastucture, connecting to and provisioning EC2 instances, and connecting to databases to run queries.

 ---

 ## Installation

-### Run the following in your terminal to install the cookly-cli
+### Run the following in your terminal to install the bracket-cli
 **For public (MAC/LINUX)**
 ```bash
 curl -sSL https://raw.githubusercontent.com/yourusername/bracket-aws-helper/install.sh | bash